anupam128/anupam128.github.io/_posts/2025-11-22-holding-on.md

 layout: post
 title: Holding On
 ---
-The cold had ceased to be an intruder; it was a resident now, settling into the furniture and the pile of blankets where they lived.
-The apartment smelled of stale wool and the dry, chalky scent of plaster that hadn't moved in days.
+The cold had settled into the furniture and the pile of blankets where they lived.
+The apartment had lost the smell of yeast and damp towels; now, it smelled only of old dust.

-Sami giggled, a sound as thin as paper.
+Sami giggled, a sound brittle as dried paper.
 "Do the wolf, Papa."

 Adam’s hands shifted in the flashlight’s pale cone.
-The batteries were weak, casting the shadow against the wall in soft, fuzzy gray edges.
+The batteries were failing, casting the shadow against the wall in soft, fuzzy edges.
 He curled his fingers, and the snout appeared—not a monster, just a creature.

 "He is quiet tonight," Adam whispered.

 "Is he hunting?"
-Sami asked, watching the wall.
+Sami asked, eyes fixed on the plaster.

 "No. He is waiting.
 Wolves are very good at waiting."

-Sami tucked his chin into the oversized collar of his sweater.
+Sami tucked his chin into the oversized collar of the grey cardigan.
+The wool was unraveling at the cuff, swallowing the boy’s small hands.
 "What is he waiting for?"

 "For the moon," Adam said.
 "And for a biscuit.
 A round one."

 "The blue tin," Sami said.
-He didn't ask it as a question this time.
-He just said it, testing the weight of the memory.
+He didn't ask it as a question.
+He said it to test the weight of the memory.
 "The one with the sugar."

 Adam looked at the shadow-wolf.
 He didn't make it howl or dance.
-He just let it breathe on the wall, his own hand rising and falling with his chest.
+He let it breathe on the wall, his own hand rising and falling with his chest.
 "Yes.
 The blue tin."

 Sami looked away from the shadow.
-He looked at the kitchen door, which was closed to keep the draft out.
-He knew the cupboards behind it were open and empty, like hungry mouths.
+He looked at the kitchen door, closed to keep the draft out.

-"Mama took the key to the cupboard," Sami said softly.
+"Mama took the key to the cupboard," Sami said.

-It was a new logic, one the boy had invented to make sense of the hunger.
-Adam didn't correct him.
-It was a kinder truth than the real one.
+Adam stared at the boy's profile.
+The logic was new, a small architecture built to make sense of the empty shelves.

 "She did," Adam said.
-"She wanted to keep them safe."
+"She is keeping it safe."

-Outside, the horizon grumbled.
-It wasn't a sharp sound, but a low, rolling thud, like heavy furniture being moved in the apartment upstairs.
-The taped-up windowpane hummed in its frame, a heavy resonance that you felt in your chest before you heard the sound.
+Outside, the darkness vibrated.
+It wasn't a sharp sound, but a low, rolling thud, like a heavy wardrobe being dragged across the floor of the apartment above.
+The windowpane hummed in its frame, a resonance felt in the teeth before it was heard in the ears.

 Sami didn't flinch.
-He was used to the sounds.
-"They are closer," he observed.
+"It is closer."

 Adam stiffened.
-He had been tracking the thuds for three nights.
-Two days ago, they were a distant thunder.
-Yesterday, they were at the river.
-Tonight, they were at the bridge.
+He had been tracking the noise for three nights.
+Two days ago, it was distant thunder.
+Yesterday, it shook the floorboards.
+Tonight, it was in the street.

 "A little closer," Adam admitted.

-"Are we moving to the camp?"
-Sami asked.
+"Are we moving to the south?"

-The question hung in the cold air.
-The "camp" was a word they heard on the radio before the batteries died.
-It was a place of tents and soup, somewhere to the south.
-But going there meant leaving the door.
-It meant if she came back, she would find an empty house.
+The question hung in the vapor of their breath.
+The south.
+A static-filled promise from the radio before it died.
+Warmth.
+Crowds.
+Safety.
+But to go there was to leave the door unlocked.
+To accept that the footsteps on the stairs would never be hers.

-"Not yet," Adam said, the lie tasting of ash.
+"Not yet," Adam said.
+He swallowed, his throat dry.
 "We are waiting for the signal."

 "What signal?"

-"The... the morning," Adam improvised weakly.
+"The... the morning."

 The flashlight flickered.
-It didn't pop or fizzle; it simply faded.
-The yellow beam turned orange, then a dull red, effectively dissolving the shadow-wolf into the wall.
-Then, it was gone.
+It didn't pop; the filament simply turned the color of a dying coal, dissolving the wolf into the gray plaster.
+Then, black.

-The darkness was absolute.
-It rushed into the room, filling the space between them, pressing against their eyes.
+The darkness was instant.
+It rushed into the room, collapsing the distance between the walls.

 "Papa?"
-Sami’s voice was small, drifting in the void.
+Sami’s voice was small, unmoored.

 "I'm here."
-Adam reached out, his fingers brushing the wool of the sweater.
-He found the boy's shoulder and pulled him in.
+Adam reached out.
+He found the coarse wool of the cardigan, then the small shoulder beneath it, and pulled him in.

 "The wolf is gone."

 "He's just sleeping," Adam whispered.
-He clicked the switch back and forth.
-Nothing.
-The batteries were dead.
-The last anchor to their little world was severed.
+He clicked the plastic switch back and forth.
+A dry, useless click.
+The last anchor was cut.

-They sat in the dark, listening.
-Without the light to focus on, the sounds outside grew heavier.
-The thudding was rhythmic now.
+They sat in the dark.
+Without the cone of light to hold their focus, the world expanded terrifyingly.
+The thudding outside grew rhythmic.
 Thump... thump... thump.

+For a second, Adam’s heart leaped—it sounded like a fist on wood.
+A frantic knocking.
+He lifted his head, turning toward the entryway, his breath caught in a painful hitch, waiting for her voice.

-It wasn't random shelling anymore.
-It was a knock at the door of the city.
+But the rhythm didn't stop.
+It wasn't a knock.
+It was the mechanical stride of the concussions, walking up the street.

 "Are we still waiting for the signal?"
-Sami murmured, his voice thick with sleep.
+Sami murmured.

-Adam swallowed the grit in his throat.
-He looked at the invisible door, the empty cupboard, the place where the blue tin used to be.
-"Yes," he lied, staring into the blackness.
+Adam looked toward the invisible kitchen, the empty shelf.
+He tried to summon the scent of her, but he could only smell the dust of the crumbling city.
+"Yes," he said.
 "We are waiting."

 "Okay," Sami breathed.
 "I'm good at waiting."

-The boy shifted, nesting into the curve of Adam’s body, trusting him completely to hold the world in place.
-Slowly, the tension left Sami’s small frame.
-His breathing evened out, becoming a soft, steady rhythm against the violent percussion of the night.
+The boy shifted, nesting into the curve of Adam’s body.
+Slowly, the tension drained from Sami’s small frame.
+His breathing evened out, becoming a soft, steady counter-rhythm to the percussion of the night.

-Adam rested his hand over Sami’s chest.
+Adam rested his hand over Sami’s heart.

 Up and down.

 Up and down.

-The rhythm was faint through the thick wool, but it was there.
-Warm.
-Persistent.
+The rhythm was faint through the layers of wool, but persistent.

-Adam looked up.
-In the crushing dark, his eyes sought the outline of the kitchen door.
-He stared at the empty space where the blue tin used to be.
-He listened, straining against the thumping outside, waiting for the creak of a hinge, a footstep, anything.
+Adam stared into the crushing blackness.
+He listened, straining against the thunder, begging for the squeak of a hinge, the specific cadence of her heel on the parquet.

 Silence.

-The floor lurched, a dry groan from the building's joints.
+The floor lurched beneath them, a dry groan from the building's joints.

 Adam looked back down at the bundle in his arms.
-The boy was asleep, his chest rising and falling against Adam’s palm.
+The boy was asleep.

-It was the quietest battle of the war— life is a constant struggle between holding on and letting go.
-Adam realized, with a sudden, sharp clarity, that he couldn't do both.

-Adam closed his fingers, gripping the fabric of Sami's sweater.
+Adam closed his fingers, gripping the fabric of the grey cardigan.
+He felt the vibration of the boy's life against his palm, and the vibration of the floor against his legs.
+He could not hold both.

 He turned his face away from the kitchen.
-He pressed his cheek into the boy’s hair, inhaling the scent of dust and life.
-A single, hot tear trailed into his beard.
+He pressed his cheek into the boy’s hair, inhaling the scent of dust and scalp.
+A single tear trailed into his beard, cooling instantly.

-"Sleep now, little wolf," Adam whispered into the blackness.
+"Sleep now, little wolf," Adam whispered.
 "Say goodbye to the room."

 Sami didn't stir.